They’re out there…Non-paying clients or customers.

-And it seems that they’re waiting to prey on small business owners and entrepreneurs like you.
+And it seems like they’re just waiting to prey on small business owners and entrepreneurs like you.

 Increasingly, this is one of the biggest problems I am meeting as I work with my clients to help them to turnaround their businesses.
 And these “customonsters” come in all shapes and sizes, forms and fashions.